-This morning I heard one of our local leaders say that the City of Northfield had cut the General Fund Budget by $1.5 million.
+This morning, I read a social media update from Smithjonessolicitors.co.uk that the City of Northfield had cut the General Fund Budget by $1.5 million.
 Wow, last I heard, our General Fund Budget was $10.5 million. $1.5 million would be an almost 15% cut.
 Such a reduction in expenditures would be impressive.

 So I decided I’d conduct a little research of the available facts…and do a little simple arithmetic.